What’s the most hated Christmas song?

 Each year, discourse over which Christmas songs are “good,” “bad” and “problematic” begins again.
 This time last year, YouGov surveyed 1,000 U.S. adults to find out: which Christmas songs do you like or dislike?

 The ranking is not a typical “top 10” list, since YouGov only listed songs for which at least 50% of participants were aware of and had opinions about.
-While a few songs received the same scores, the top two least favorite were clear: “Grandma Got Run Over by a Reindeer” in at second place, while “Santa Baby” claimed the top spot.
+While a few songs received the same scores, the top two least favorites were clear: “Grandma Got Run Over by a Reindeer,” in at second place, while “Santa Baby” claimed the top spot.

 |Ranking